 Phlebotomy and Laboratory Services

-As a graduate of Goodwin College, you will be eligible to sit for the Registered Phlebotomy Technical (RPT) exam offered by the American Medical Technologist (AMT).
+Upon successful completion of the program, you will be eligible to sit for the Registered Phlebotomy Technical (RPT) exam offered by the American Medical Technologist (AMT).

 - Insurance companies